laserpointlabs/dadms/docs/dadms_development_process.md

 8. **Audit & Export:** Provide audit trails, export options (PDF, SVG), and integration with the Document Generator service.

 These enhancements will be prioritized based on user feedback and MVP progress, with a focus on delivering a robust, extensible BPMN workflow design experience.

+---

+## Artifact Management Strategy

+Artifacts in DADMS include diagrams (e.g., objective hierarchies, process charts), documents (PDFs, Markdown, CSVs), generated visuals (Mermaid diagrams, LLM-generated charts), and other files (data exports, reports).

+### Storage Approach
+- **Textual/Generated Artifacts (e.g., Mermaid, Markdown, JSON):**
+  - Store the source (and optionally a rendered preview) in the vector store as part of the process/thread context.
+  - No separate artifact manager is needed unless versioning or explicit artifact lifecycle is required.
+- **Large/Binary Artifacts (PDF, images, data files):**
+  - Store the file in MinIO (object store) as part of the docker compose stack.
+  - Store metadata, embeddings, and a reference (URL/key) in the vector store for semantic search and retrieval.
+  - This is especially useful for RAG, where full documents or chunks are retrieved for context injection.
+- **Process-Generated Artifacts (e.g., objective hierarchies, charts):**
+  - If generated by LLM or code, store the source (e.g., Mermaid) in the vector store.
+  - If user-edited or uploaded, treat as a document: store in MinIO + vector store reference.

+### Artifact Manager UI/Service
+- For MVP, a separate artifact manager service is **not required**.
+- A simple UI for upload, search, and retrieval can be added as needed.
+- All artifacts are linked to process runs, threads, or decisions via metadata in the vector store.

+### Example: Objective Hierarchy Chart
+- If generated as a Mermaid diagram by the LLM, store the Mermaid source in the vector store as part of the process/thread context.
+- If a user uploads a PDF or image of the chart, store the file in MinIO and the metadata/embedding in the vector store.
+- When displaying, either render from source or fetch the file as needed.

+### Implementation Decision
+- **Add a MinIO server to the docker compose setup** for storing uploaded documents and large artifacts as part of knowledge management.
+- Use the vector store for all text-based/generated artifacts and for metadata/search of binary files.
+- This approach balances simplicity, scalability, and future extensibility for DADMS artifact management.